habibi4webdesign/run-my-bash-script-vscode-extension/README.md

 5. If prompted, select your bash script and provide the necessary inputs one by one.
 6. View the script's output in the notification or message area.

-This is just for a sample script which has two parameters(NAME and EXTENSION_TYPE):
+For a sample script which has two parameters (NAME and EXTENSION_TYPE):

 ![Ask your script parameters one by one](https://raw.githubusercontent.com/habibi4webdesign/run-my-bash-script-vscode-extension/main/images/Screenshot3.png)